Brahma Kumaris: Early history

-The Brahma Kumaris organisation was founded in Hyderabad, Sindh, in northwest India (present-day Pakistan).
+The Brahma Kumaris organisation was founded in Hyderabad, Sindh, in northwest British India (present-day Pakistan).
 They were initially known as Om Mandali, as the members would together chant Om before engaging in a spiritual discourse in traditional satsangs (meetings).
-These original discourses were closely connected to the Bhagavad Gita.
+These original discourses were based on the Bhagavad Gita.

-Founder Lekhraj Khubchand Kirpilani (also known as Om Baba) was in the jewelry business.
+Founder Lekhraj Khubchand Kirpilani (also known as Brahma Baba) was in the jewelry business.
 In 1935, after witnessing a series of transcendental experiences and visions, he gave up his business to lay the foundation of Om Mandali.
 He believed that there was a greater power working through him and that many of those who attended the discourses were themselves having spiritual experiences.
 The majority of those who came were women and children from the Bhaibund caste, which consisted of wealthy merchants and business people whose husbands and fathers were often overseas on business.